Surgery to Treat Lung Cancer

 - Infection – Pneumonia is one of the most common complications.
 Taking deep breaths and coughing helps clear secretions from your lungs and reduces the risk of pneumonia.

-- Pain – Chest wall pain at the incision and tube sites is to be expected and can last for weeks.
+- Pain – Chest wall pain at the incision and tube sites is possible and may last for weeks.
 Numbness at the surgical area may persist longer.
 Oral painkillers are usually prescribed when discharged home.

 - Persistent air leakage from the lung – Sometimes air can leak from the lung after the operation.
 Most air leakage resolves on its own as the tissues heal.
 Persistent air leakage may require a bedside procedure performed through the chest tube called pleurodesis.
-Alternatively, you may go home with the chest tube connected to an ambulatory bag and come back for tube removal after a few days.
+Alternatively, you may go home with the chest tube connected to an ambulatory bag.
+You will return for tube removal after a few days.

 - Bleeding – If bleeding occurs, you may need additional surgery to repair the area and stop it, although this is not common.